Packing heat to fight fires – Guns in the fire service

 I don’t want to be avenged.
 I want to go home.

 But the thing we fear the most is failing to make good on our promise to come home to our families.
 There is no amount of training and no type of equipment that can account for every eventuality.
-But we CAN equip ourselves, to the best of our ability, to deal with as wide a variety of situations as possible.
+But we CAN equip ourselves, to the best of our ability, to deal with as wide a variety of situations as possible, although sometimes we can’t actually control these circumstances and injuries may happen because of external conditions or negligence, so this content could actually be really helpful in cases like this.

 In the last few years, there have been some incidents throughout the country that highlight a glaring gap in our plans to go home at the end of the day.
 These situations usually involve what starts as a “routine” call.
 (Yes, yes.
 I know there is no such thing.
 Just let me finish, ok?)